Ys (series): Gameplay

 In early games, the player uses only the directional pad to fight.
 The player must run Adol into enemies, hitting them on the side, back or slightly off-center of the front.
 This was created with accessibility in mind; while other RPGs at the time had either turn-based combat or a manually activated sword, Ys had Adol automatically attack when walking into enemies.
 While most Ys titles do not use the 'bump attack' system, it has become one of the series' defining features.
 Falcom staff have compared this style of gameplay to the enjoyment of popping air bubble sheets, in the sense that it took the tedious task of level-grinding and turned it into something similar to a high-score-based arcade game.

-A feature that has been used in nearly every Ys title is the recharging health mechanism, which had previously only been used in the Hydlide series.
+A feature that has been used in nearly every Ys title is the health regeneration mechanism, which had previously only been used in the Hydlide series.
 Recharging health has since become a common mechanism used in many video games today.

 Ys II introduced magic spells to the series (e.g. shooting fireballs), and the ability to transform into a monster, which allows the player to both scare human non-player characters for unique dialogues, and interact with non-boss monsters.

 Ys III: Wanderers from Ys adopted side-scrolling action-adventure gameplay, similar to Falcom's own Dragon Slayer series and Nintendo's Zelda II: The Adventure of Link, with an attack button and a variety of different attacks.